 We sell our products via multiple online and offline sales channels, including sales to Xiaomi and other online sales channels and through online direct sales, together with a network of Viomi offline experience stores.
 Historically, we heavily relied on Xiaomi's platform to distribute certain of our products.
-In 2016 and 2017, we generated a substantial portion of our net revenues from sales to Xiaomi of Xiaomi-branded smart water purification systems.
+In 2016 and 2017 and the six months ended June 30, 2018, we generated a substantial portion of our net revenues from sales to Xiaomi of Xiaomi-branded smart water purification systems.